smartcloudsol/gatey/readme.txt

 Upload the plugin files to the /wp-content/plugins/gatey directory, or install via the WordPress plugin repository.

-Activate the plugin through the 'Plugins' screen in WordPress.
+Activate the plugin through the “Plugins” screen in WordPress.

 Navigate to WP Admin > Gatey > Settings to configure your AWS Cognito user pool and integration settings.